28 More details about hypothesis testing

-You have learnt to ask a RQ, design a study, classify and summarise the data, construct confidence intervals, and perform some hypothesis tests.
+You have learnt to ask a RQ, design a study, classify and summarise the data, construct confidence intervals, and conduct hypothesis tests.
 In this chapter, you will learn more about hypothesis tests.
 You will learn to:

 • understand the steps of hypothesis testing.